AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

-> Because of ITAR constraints it's quite hard for us to manufacture or source components from outside the US, [whereas this is different for ...]
-[There's too many constraints from the US] on the part of SpaceX because rockets are considered advanced weapons technology it's very difficult for us to make it more international.
-We'd like to but we can't, that's the [end-all].
+> Because of ITAR constraints it's quite hard for us to do manufacturing or source components from outside the US, whereas this is different for Tesla.
+[It has nothing to do with] some sort of desire to only source things from the US on the part of SpaceX, because rockets are considered advanced weapons technology it's very difficult for us to make it more international.
+We'd like to but we can't, that's against the law.
 Tesla is much more international because it is not against the law.

 29:26
 {:.muted.smaller.right}